Features

 Order Management

-One of the hardest (and most overlooked) aspect of algorithmic trading is order management, especially when your goal is to come to a robust live trading environment.
+One of the hardest (and most overlooked) aspects of algorithmic trading is order management, especially when your goal is to come to a robust live trading environment.
 There are many things that potentially can go wrong and will cost you real money.
 It is a real endeavor to translate signals into actual orders and manage these outstanding orders.

 Because of this, roboquant separates the generation of signals (Strategy) from the actual orders (Policy).
 This allows algo-traders to focus on the generation of signals and pick the order management that fits their risk profile and trading style.
 And if full control over position- and order-management is required, it is still available.